intrepidza/loan_data_project/README.md

 ## Steps:

 N.B.
-Before proceeding, please note that the process creates a large DuckDB database (+-1.1 gigabytes), so be sure that there is enough space in the destination project path.
+Before proceeding, please note that the process downloads a large CSV file (+-1.7 gigabytes) as well as creates a large DuckDB database (+-1.1 gigabytes), so be sure that there is enough space in the destination project path.

 1) Copy Github branch to a local computer path: